Alex-Pennington/StationMapper-Docs/docs/usage.rst

 Starting StationMapper
 --------

+.. image:: ../images/SMapper_v_42.png
+   :width: 604
+Image of Version 0.42
  - Start StationMapper from the Windows Start menu or desktop shortcut.
  - If you are not using the internal NCS tool, start your preffered NCS Application.
 		- NCSPro.exe - StationManager
 		- NCS.exe - ACPDeluxe Suite

-.. image:: ../images/SMapper_v_42.png
-   :width: 604

 ACPDeluxe
 --------
 	Use ACPDeluxe as described in the instructions provided with it.

  - Features
  	- Stations marked as closed (status collumn) apear in red and crossed out.
 	- Stations with a 'relayed by' status (T=4ZZ) are connected to their relay by a dot-dash line.
 		- Lines are color coded to identify the station relaying. i.e., If ZZZ4ZZ relays 4AA and 4AB the lines running from 4ZZ to 4AA and 4AB are the same color.

 NCSPro
 --------
 	Use NCSPro as described in it's documentation.